cannatag/ldap3/docs/manual/source/modify.rst

                changes,
                controls=None):

+* dn: distinguished name of the object whose attributes must be modified

+* changes: a dictionary of changes to be performed on the specified entry

+* controls: additional controls to send in the request

 * dn: distinguish name of the object to delete

-* changes: a sequence of changes to be performed in the specified entry

 * controls: additional controls to send with the request